Frequently Asked Questions

 Venue and Ceremony

 Will you stream the ceremony online?

 Yes.
-Family and friends may view our Commencement ceremony online through our live webcast.
-The lifestream can be found on Vanderbilt's homepage, which is www.vanderbilt.edu.
-The stream will begin at just before 9 am.
+Family and friends may view our Commencement main ceremony online through our live webcast.
+The livestream can be found on Vanderbilt's homepage, which is www.vanderbilt.edu.
+The stream will begin just before 9:00 am.

 What time can guests begin to arrive?

 You are free to arrive as early as you like but most people begin arriving after 7:00 am.
 Alumni Lawn is fairly full by 8:00 am, so it is best to arrive early for optimal seating.
 Please note that saving seats is not permitted.
 All members of your party must be present to occupy seats.